 If you purchased long term care insurance through NYPERL, the New York State Public Employee and Retiree Long Term Care Insurance Plan, your long term care insurance will continue without interruption after retirement and without any change in benefits as long as you pay your premium and have not exhausted your lifetime benefit amount.
-If you pay your long term care premium through payroll deduction, you will need to change your method of payment.
 If you have questions, contact NYPERL toll free at 1-866-474-5824.